I drove four hours to meet the editor of a big-city newspaper. I walked into a large office wearing my nicest necktie. I was young. Wide-eyed.

 “I had nothing left,” he said.
 “I sat on the bed with a thirty-eight caliber in my hand…”

-There sat a leather-bound, bestselling book on the motel nightstand.
+There sat a cardboard-bound, bestselling book on the motel nightstand.

 He opened it.
 He read a passage.
 Then another.
 And another.
 He stayed awake all night, reading the red words.
 That’s when he claimed everything changed.

 He remarried.
 He had three kids, a career working for an auto-part distributor.
-He paid three tuitions, and watched five grandchildren grow.
+He paid three tuition fees, and watched five grandchildren grow.

-“If Loretta wouldn’ta taught me to read,” he said.
-“I could’a never read the first word, and I wouldn’t be here, talking into your little tape recorder.
+“If Loretta wouldn’t have taught me to read,” he said, “I coulda never read the first word, and I wouldn’t be here, talking into your little tape recorder.
 She saved me.”

 The lady at the newspaper showed me the door.

 “Sorry,” she said.
-“This isn’t journalism, we don’t print this kinda thing.”
+“This isn’t journalism, we don’t print this kinda thing.
+We have an expression in the news business, son.
+If it bleeds, it leads.
+People don’t want feel-good crap.”

 Like I said, I was young.